 6. Test to make sure everything is working

 First, test whether you and others in your business can sign in to Skype for Business.
 Check that you can IM each other, see each other's presence, and try a quick meeting.

 Do you want to set up other available features?

 Before setting up more features, make sure you have licenses for them.
 Skype for Business add-on licensing

 Sometimes people in your organization will need to use a phone to call into a meeting.
-Skype for Business includes the dial-in conferencing feature for just this situation!
+Skype for Business includes the audio conferencing feature for just this situation!
 People can call into Skype for Business meetings using a phone, instead of using the Skype for Business app on a mobile device or PC.

-When you add the PSTN Calling service, your employees get a primary phone number in Skype for Business.
+When you add the Calling Plan service, your employees get a primary phone number in Skype for Business.
 They can make and receive phone calls outside of your business.
 They can make voice calls across VoIP phones, PCs, and mobile devices.
 And, in case of emergencies, they can call 911 for help.